Discourse on Comets: Continuing dispute

-The Jesuit order of which Grassi was a member was very angry at the expression of Galileo's view in the Discourse on Comets.
+The Jesuit order that Grassi belonged to was angry at the expression of Galileo's view in the Discourse on Comets.
 The pamphlet was a major factor in the alienation of the Jesuits from Galileo, who had previously been broadly supportive of his ideas, even despite his attacks on Christoph Scheiner.

 While Guiducci and Galileo were working in the Discourse, a second anonymous Jesuit pamphlet appeared in Milan - Assemblea Celeste Radunata Nuovamente in Parnasso Sopra la Nuova Cometa.
 This argued for the new model of the universe proposed by Tycho Brahe and against the traditional cosmology of Aristotle.
 Guiducci and Galileo collaborated on a response to this as well, which set out the arguments for a heliocentric model.
 The debate continued when, in Perugia later in 1619, Grassi published a reply to the Discourse in La Libra Astronomica ac Philosophica under the pen-name Lotario Sarsi Sigensano.
 This work dismissed Guiducci as a mere 'copyist' for Galileo, and attacked Galileo's ideas directly.
 While the Accademia dei Lincei were considering what tone a reply from Galileo ought to take, Guiducci replied directly to Grassi in the Spring of 1620.
 The reply was formally addressed to another Jesuit, Father Tarquinio Galluzzi, his old rhetoric master.
 Guiducci countered the various arguments Grassi had put forward against Galileo, describing some of Grassi's experiments as 'full of errors and not without a hint of fraud.'
 Guiducci concluded with an attempt to reconcile experimental evidence with theological arguments, but firmly asserted the primacy of data gathered through observation.
 Galileo was very pleased with Guiducci's efforts, proposing him for membership of the Accademia dei Lincei in May 1621 (although he did not actually become a member until 1625).

-Galileo's final response in the dispute with Grassi was Il Saggiatore (The Assayer) which he published in 1623.
-Grassi replied in 1626 with Ratio ponderum librae et simbellae which focused on doctrinal issues rather than scientific questions.
+Galileo's final response in the dispute with Grassi was Il Saggiatore (The Assayer), which he published in 1623.
+Grassi replied in 1626 with Ratio ponderum librae et simbellae, which focused on doctrinal issues rather than scientific questions.
 Having defeated Grassi on the points he considered important, Galileo declined to publish anything further on the topic.